Rusketh/JellyMusic/ReadMe.md

 ---

 # IMPORTANT CHANGE:
-  For additonal security, your container now requires a new enviroment value **Skill_ID**  (see: Installation Instructions for more information).
+  For additional security, your container now requires a new environment value **SKILL_ID**  (see: Installation Instructions for more information).

   **If you do not set this your skill will no longer function after updating.**

+  Jellyfin music now requires the **"Alexa Presentation Language" Interface**  (see: Installation Instructions for more information).

+  **If you do not enable this your skill will no longer function after updating on echo devices.**

 ## Features